julianencisoizquierdo/Python_startup_analysis/README.md

 If you are interested in using or collaborating on this project, please send me an email to julian.enciso.izquierdo@gmail.com.

 ## Acknowledgments
-The project uses data from Startup_Dataset.xlsx, which was kindly shared by Professor Howard Zhong.
+The project uses data from `Startup_Dataset.xlsx`, which was kindly shared by Professor Howard Zhong.
 Special thanks to him for his valuable feedback.